 The platelet count is > 450,000/mcL (> 450,000 × 109/L) but can be >1,000,000/mcL (> 1,000,000 × 109/L).
 The platelet count may decrease during pregnancy.
 The peripheral smear may show giant platelets and megakaryocyte fragments.

 Essential thrombocythemia is a diagnosis of exclusion and should be considered in patients in whom common reactive causes of thrombocytosis Reactive Thrombocytosis (Secondary Thrombocythemia) Reactive thrombocytosis is an elevated platelet count (> 450,000/mcL [> 450,000 × 109/L]) that develops secondary to another disorder.
-(See also Overview of Myeloproliferative Neoplasms.)
-Some... read more and other myeloproliferative neoplasms are excluded.
-If cytopenias are identified, myelodysplastic syndrome Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more should be considered.
+(See also Overview of Myeloproliferative Neoplasms... read more and other myeloproliferative neoplasms are excluded.
+If cytopenias are identified, myelodysplastic syndrome Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of clonal hematopoietic stem cell disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular... read more should be considered.

 If essential thrombocythemia is suspected, complete blood count (CBC), peripheral blood smear, iron studies, and genetic studies, including a quantitative JAK2 V617F assay, should be done, along with a BCR-ABL assay to exclude chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia (CML) occurs when a pluripotent stem cell undergoes malignant transformation and clonal myeloproliferation, leading to a striking overproduction of mature and immature... read more (CML, which can manifest with thrombocytosis alone).
 If the JAK2 and BCR-ABL assays are negative, CALR and MPL mutation assays should be done.
 The diagnosis of essential thrombocythemia is suggested by normal hematocrit, WBC count, mean corpuscular volume (MCV), and iron studies, as well as absence of the BCR-ABL translocation.